Ramush Haradinaj: Witness intimidation

+A Serbian prosecutor claimed that potential ICTY witnesses had been murdered in 2011.
 The ICTY refuted his statement and shortly thereafter the ICTY's war crimes prosecutor responded to these allegations and claimed again that no ICTY witnesses had been murdered.
-Two of the individuals listed by the Serbian War Crimes Prosecutor (Sadik and Vesel Muriqi) turned out to still be alive.
+Two of the individuals listed by the Serbian Prosecutor (Sadik and Vesel Muriqi) turned out to still be alive.

 Second trial

 The second trial began on 18 August 2011 in front of a second Trial Chamber made up of three different judges.
 Haradinaj was represented again by Ben Emmerson QC, Rodney Dixon QC and Andrew Strong.
 The Prosecution called 56 witnesses against Haradinaj and again Haradinaj called no defense witness.

 On 29 November 2012, Haradinaj was acquitted a second time.
 This time, due to the extreme diligence of the court and of the parties there was no allegation of witness intimidation.
 Instead the judges found that not only was there no evidence to convict Haradinaj, the Court held that the evidence established that he had acted to prevent criminal behaviour where he could.

 The central allegation against Haradinaj was that he participated in a criminal plan to persecute civilians.
 The Court directly addressed this allegation and stated in its summary of the judgment that:

 After this ruling, there were serious questions raised as to why Haradinaj was ever indicted in the first place.
 Indeed, Lord Madonald of River Glaven QC, a former Director of Public Prosecutions for England and Wales, said: "This prosecution was a stupid attempt to equate resistance with aggression.
 It was an embarrassment to the international community."
 The governments of both Albania and Kosovo have demanded a public inquiry into the behavior of the Chief Prosecutor, Carla Del Ponte, over her conduct in bringing this indictment forward.

 Geoffrey Nice, the ICTY prosecutor in the Milošević case, wrote in a column in Koha Ditore that at least three experienced prosecution lawyers advised Del Ponte against indicting Ramush Haradinaj since it could not be proved he was guilty.
 One of those lawyers was Andrew T. Cayley QC, one of the most esteemed lawyers at the Tribunal and currently the Chief Prosecutor at the Cambodian Tribunal.
 He stated that he felt increasing pressure to bring the case despite an acute lack of evidence.
 Sir Geoffrey Nice QC commented that the pressure to bring the case against Ramush Haradinaj stemmed from the lead Prosecutor at the time, Carla Del Ponte and he speculated that she wanted to use the indictment against Haradinaj as a "coin" to trade with Belgrade in order to convince the Serbian Government to hand over its high-profile war criminal fugitives, Radovan Karadžić and Ratko Mladić.